-University of Kansas Medical Center is home to nine full-time academic plastic surgeons.
-Five participate in microsurgical and complex reconstructive cases: Drs.
-Brian Andrews, Teresa Buescher, Chaz Hendrix, Julie Holding and Wojciech Przylecki.
+University of Kansas Medical Center is home to twelve full-time academic plastic surgeons.
+Seven participate in microsurgical and complex reconstructive cases: Drs.
+Brian Andrews, James Butterworth, David Chandler, Ryan Endress, Chaz Hendrix, Julie Holding, Eric Lai and Wojciech Przylecki.
 The other four participate in non-micro complex reconstructive cases: Drs.
 Dhaval Bhavsar, Michelle De Souza, Richard Korentager and Satish Ponnuru.

 We have clinics and operating rooms in two locations: the main campus on 39th Street and Rainbow Boulevard and our Indian Creek office at I-435 and Nall Avenue.
 Microsurgery and most complex reconstructions take place at the main campus.

 Participation in clinical research is required, and the fellow must attend at least one clinic of their choice per week depending on the operative schedule.
 Lab and bench research is available but optional.
 We encourage fellows to present clinical research at a national meeting.